All of our Fossils are 100% Genuine Specimens & come with a Certificate of Authenticity

 Location Found: United Kingdom

 The Irish elk (Megaloceros giganteus) also called the giant deer or Irish deer, is an extinct species of deer in the genus Megaloceros and is one of the largest deer that ever lived.
 Its range extended across Eurasia during the Pleistocene, from Ireland to Lake Baikal in Siberia.
-The most recent remains of the species have been carbon dated to about 7,700 years ago in Siberia.ACTUAL AS SEEN: The image shows the EXACT specimen you will receive.
-The specimen has been carefully hand selected and photographed.
+The most recent remains of the species have been carbon dated to about 7,700 years ago in Siberia.ACTUAL AS SEEN: The image shows the EXACT unique specimen you will receive.
 Measurements are as accurate as possible, though be aware measuring precise dimensions can be difficult from irregular shaped items.
 Whilst we portray colours as close to life-like as we can, colours will vary if taken in sunlight, indoors, from monitor to monitor and device to device.
-Once this specimen is sold, we will update this listing with new similar selected item, with a new photo and dimensions.